 - Finished Goods

-Firm’s value Ending Inventory based on any of the three methods mentioned below:
+The firm’s value Ending Inventory calculation is based on any of the three methods mentioned below:

 #1 – FIFO (First in First Out Method)